Treaty of Küçük Kaynarca: Problems in interpretation

 The treaty has been a continuing source of controversy for statesmen and scholars.
 The different reproductions of the treaty have led to divergences in the different languages, and thus they have been the source of some confusion.

 While most of the treaty is straightforward, Articles 7 and 14 have been the source of a variety of interpretations.
 Article 14 of the treaty concerns the church that is to be built in Constantinople.
 In the Russian text, Article 14 states that the church would be of the 'Greco-Russian' faith.
 The Italian text states that the church is to be called 'Russo-Greek'.
 It is not clear if Russia gained the right to act as a protector of Ottoman Christians through those articles.
 That question is disputed among historians, as some consider that indeed the treaty gave Russia the right to act as the protector of Christianity within the Ottoman Empire, but others think the opposite or that it was too vague either way.

-Because of the treaty, the Russians were accorded the right to build a church in Constantinople's Galata quarter.
+The Russians were accorded the right to build a church in Constantinople's Galata quarter.
 The treaty stated that the church would be under the protection of the Russian minister, who could make representations concerning it to the Sublime Porte.
 In later years, the Russian government would make claims on an even broader right to protect the Greek Orthodox Church and the Greek Orthodox people in the Sultan's domains.
 Those claims were exaggerated, but the connection seemed logical because of the treaty's provision concerning the church in Constantinople being built.
 In Cevdet Pasa's history, he makes no mention of the church that in the English text of the treaty is to be "of the Greek ritual", but he rather states that the church was to be called the dosografa church.

 If the church was to be called "Russo-Greek", rather than just Greek, it would be more tenable for the Russian government to claim protection of the whole Greek church in the Ottoman Empire.

 The Russian draft of the treaty presented to the Turks contained an article identical to Article 14 of the final treaty, which mentioned the right of Russia to construct a church of the "Greco-Russian" faith.
 The English text erroneously states that the church is to be "of the Greek ritual".